nfdi4cat/voc4cat/README.md

 - Edit the vocabulary file in Excel,
 - Submit a pull request with the updated file placed in the folder `inbox-excel-vocabs`.<BR>It is important to keep the original file name `voc4cat.xlsx`.

 After approval your pull request is ready to be merged by the editors.
 The merge will integrate your contribution into the SKOS-vocabulary files in the `vocabularies`-folder.
-Upon merge the corresponding documentation and a joined turtle file will be automatically built and published to gh-pages.
+Upon merge the corresponding documentation and a joined turtle file will be automatically built and published to GitHub pages.

 Besides this "in-development" version of the vocabulary, the latest released version and older releases are also available.